front-end-code/nexter/README.md

 ﻿# Nexter Project from CSS Tutorial
-# Tutorial was made by Mark
+# Tutorial was made by Jonas Schmedtmann